suryansh2020/geocoding-example/README.md

 There are many open data sets that can be used in a geospatial analysis.
-A data set may not include coordinates by default but you can use reverse geocoding to make them available.
+A data set may not include coordinates by default but you can use geocoding to make them available.

 Installation
 ------------